robby-cornelissen/pt-p710bt-label-maker/README.rst

 Additional Requirements for USB Connection
 ++++++++++++++++++++++++++++++++++++++++++

 When connected via USB, the PT-P710BT identifies itself as a USB printer, presumably for use with Brother's Windows and Mac software.
 As a result, on any computer (such as many desktop Linux distributions) with ``usblp`` support built-in, the device will generally be claimed by the ``usblp`` driver and assigned a port such as ``/dev/usb/lp0``.
 This will prevent any other software (such as this application) from communicating with the device over USB.
-There are two ways to remedy this:

-1. Remove the ``usblp`` module from your kernel with ``rmmod usblp``.
+To remedy this, remove the ``usblp`` module from your kernel with ``rmmod usblp`` (after plugging the device in).
 This will disable support for *all* USB printers until either you reboot or you add the module back with ``modprobe usblb``.

 Usage
 -----